 An architecture and nature lovers retreat at the Sea Ranch Lodge

 The Sea Ranch is a famous coastal community built in the 1960s, with a unique architectural style that remains popular with bohemians and wealthy hippies looking to get away from it all.
-The Sea Ranch Lodge provides a cozy alternative to the vacation rentals that surround it, with all of the comforts of home and all the catering of a luxury resort.
+The Sea Ranch Lodge provides a cozy alternative to the vacation rentals that surround it, with all of the comforts of home and the catering of a luxury resort.

 Family owned, affordable luxury with a touch of history at the Little River Inn

 The Little River Inn has been family-owned for over 75 years.
 Its coastal views have made it a local favorite for romantic and friend getaways alike.
 All of their rooms include ocean views and they also have 21 pet-friendly rooms, so bring your favorite fuzzy friend.
-The property includes a spa, an 18-hole golf course, and tennis (complete with ocean views!).
+The property includes a spa, an 18-hole golf course, and tennis (with ocean views!).

 Funky art, beautiful gardens and hiking trails dot the landscape.
 It’s a five minute drive from downtown Mendocino, which is filled with boutique shops, dive bars and even more hiking.
-Dine at the inn’s restaurant, situated amongst a sunken garden, and enjoy local abalone and Anderson Valley wines.
+Dine at the inn’s restaurant, situated in a sunken garden, and enjoy local abalone and Anderson Valley wines.
 Have a cocktail at their on-site bar, Ole’s Whale Watch Bar – actor and heartthrob James Dean was kicked out once.
 Rates start at $195.
 (707) 937-5942, 7751 Highway One, Little River.